lsst-dm/dmtn-015/index.rst

 Constant PSF Coadds
 -------------------

 A simple but potentially useful twist on the decorrelated coadd approach is to decorrelate only to a predefined constant PSF.
 This would produce a coadd with many of the benefits of a PSF-matched coadd, but with no seeing restrictions on the input images and a much smaller final PSF.
-Like a PSF-matched coadd, significant pixel correlations could remain in this scenario (it is unclear which approach would have more), but the coadd would enable the measurement of consistent colors and could also serve as a template for difference imaging.
+Like a PSF-matched coadd, significant pixel correlations could remain in this scenario (it is unclear which approach would have more), but this coadd would enable the measurement of consistent colors and could also serve as a template for difference imaging.
 Both of these are cases where having improved depth and a smaller PSF in the coadd could be critical.

 Having a consistent PSF across bands is the only way to formally measure a consistent color, but using traditional PSF-matched coadds for this ensures these colors will have lower SNR than model-based measurements that operate on individual exposures (which are always at least somewhat biased).
 If the constant-PSF coadd is instead generated using the decorrelated coadd approach, the SNR of consistent colors could be much more competitive.